Payment and Reimbursement

 exercise training sessions?

-will be taken and your workout will be
+and your workout will be adjusted at each

-adjusted at each class based on how you are
+class based on how you are feeling and your

 - I am going away for